catalyzeio/paas-guides/php-mysql/README.md

 ## Setting up your local php application using Laravel
 Lets get your php application setup for deployment.
-If you are deploying the example application you can skip ahead.
 For this example we are using the [Laravel](http://laravel.com) framework.
-To setup Laravel, follow the directions on their documentation [here](http://laravel.com/docs/5.0).
+To setup a new project of Laravel, follow the directions on their documentation [here](http://laravel.com/docs/5.0).
+Otherwise the example application should be good to go right out of the box.

+### Developing locally
+To run the example application locally, you can use the Homestead vagrant image which is pretty easy to setup.
+You can find more information on [Homestead here](http://laravel.com/docs/5.0/homestead).

 ## Associate environment to application